-EAAI-18: The 8th Symposium on Educational Advances in Artificial Intelligence
+EAAI-21: The 11th Symposium on Educational Advances in Artificial Intelligence

 Sponsored by the Association for the Advancement of Artificial Intelligence

-The Eighth Symposium on Educational Advances in Artificial Intelligence (EAAI-17) will be held February 3-4, 2018 in New Orleans, Louisiana, USA.
-The symposium is collocated with AAAI-18.
+The Eleventh Symposium on Educational Advances in Artificial Intelligence (EAAI-21) will be held virtually along with AAAI-21.

-EAAI-18 is expected to include two invited talks (including a talk of the recipient of the AAAI/EAAI Outstanding AI Educator Award 2018); a panel with AI education experts; Model AI Assignments; special tracks on Providing Research Experiences for Undergraduate Students, Best Practices for Running an AI Research Group, and AI for Education and Outreach; and other exciting activities.
+EAAI-21 is expected to include invited talks (including a talk of the recipient of the AAAI/EAAI Outstanding AI Educator Award 2021); Model AI Assignments; special tracks on Demos, Software Tools, and Activities for Teaching AI in K-12, Gin Rummy Undergraduate Research Challenge, and other exciting activities.

 Call for Participation

 The award consists of a certificate, a $1,000 honorarium, complimentary one-year AAAI membership (new or renewal), and free conference registration to the upcoming EAAI conference and co-located AAAI conference where the award will be conferred.
-The full Call for Nominations will be available soon at http://www.aaai.org/Awards/awards.php.
-For more information, please write to email@example.com.
+Additional information and nomination instructions are available at http://www.aaai.org/Awards/eaai-award.php, or by writing to firstname.lastname@example.org.